farjami110/AlgebriacInputOutput/README.md

 ## Progress and Approach

-### Recent Progress

-We have made significant strides in the algebraic semantics of I/O logic.
-Initially, we discussed subordination algebras, and now we have a complete algebraic account of I/O logics.

 ### Implementation Overview

 The following layers are crucial for implementing the full picture of I/O logics in HOL:

 ![Flowchart](./flochart.JPG)

-This implementation builds on David's work on basic topology, specifically:
+This implementation builds on David Fuenmayor's work on basic topology, specifically:
 - `base.thy`
 - `boolean_algebra.thy`
 - `boolean_algebra_infinitary.thy`